Skip to content

 The inode store interface

-, the header file library/file/inode.h
+In addition to NINODES, the header file library/file/inode.h defines inode_intf.

 typedef struct inode_store* inode_intf; /* inode store interface */